-Do you say those two words before any others on the first day of the month?
-It’s a quirky little tradition that many follow.
+No, it’s not about Easter, but a saying these two words before any others on the first day of the month is a quirky little tradition that many follow for good luck.
 But where did it come from and what does it mean?

 Why A Rabbit?